codingforeveryone/READMEs/html-css/manipulating-inline-styles.md

 For our example the outcome color of the text will be **red**.

-In general, it's best practice to use external css stylesheets to style content as you can have greater control of styling, and it helps to seperate presentation from content when building a website.
+In general, it's best practice to use external css stylesheets to style content as you can have greater control of styling, and it helps to separate presentation from content when building a website.
 The browser can also cache an external stylesheet too, so it can be stored in the users browser when revisiting the site to help with load times.

 It could also be useful to combine embedded and external styles if you want to create some overriding rules specific to a unique page on a site, like changing the background image for example.